netcinematics/3D-PWA-TEMPL8/README.md

 Add to homescreen, splashscreen, and push updates.

-PWAs are trans-dimentional.
+PWAs are trans-dimensional.
 No way!

 ## App Shell